Vertigo and Dizziness

 ears, and the joints of your body all supply information to the brain.
 A

-"incorrect" information to your brain and give you symptoms of
+information to your brain and give you symptoms of disequilibrium.
+As stated

 The body has special nerve sensors called proprioceptors that are richly